 Failure to pay child support presents serious legal implications that can lead to ruined credit and even jail time.
 The amount of child support that is past due is called an arrearage.
 The parent to whom the arrearage is owed may institute a court proceeding to enforce the child support order, and from there a supporting parent may end up owing a significant amount of money to the other parent.
 As you may imagine, seeking a modification of child support before going into arrearages is highly beneficial to the supporting parent that is having difficulty making child support payments.

 Once a supporting parent has gone into arrearages, he or she may wish to modify the child support order retroactively, back to the time in which the parent’s change circumstance came about.
 New Jersey law directly addresses this issue in N.J.S.A.
 2A:17-56.23a, which severely limits retroactive modifications of child support.
 To summarize, the law states that child support modifications can only be retroactive to the date that the parent filed an application seeking a modification of the child support.
 If written notice is given to the other parent that a parent wishes to modify the child support, and that a motion will be filed within 45 days for that purpose, the modification made may be retroactive back to the date the letter was mailed.
 As you can see, the retroactive period in either of these cases is very short, and the dollar amount of the modification during this period may be small.

 The only exception to the anti-retroactive child support modification law is when a modification is sought back to the date when a child was emancipated.
 In that case, the modification can be retroactive for longer than the date of written notice given, or the filing of a motion to modify the child support.
 This is because after a child is emancipated, the parent no longer has a “duty to support” the child, so no child support can be owed.

-If you have questions about New Jersey child support, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation.
+If you have questions about New Jersey child support, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.